OpenOrion/meshly/README.md

 This repository contains two main components:

-1. **Python Library**: The main `pymeshoptimizer` package for mesh optimization and encoding/decoding.
+1. **Python Library**: The main `meshly` package for mesh optimization and encoding/decoding.
 2. **TypeScript Library**: A TypeScript implementation for decoding Python meshoptimizer zip files into THREE.js geometries.

 ### Python Library

-The Python library is located in the `pymeshoptimizer` directory and provides:
+The Python library is located in the `meshly` directory and provides:

 - Mesh class as a Pydantic base class for representing and optimizing 3D meshes
 - EncodedMesh class for storing encoded mesh data